 - 1 tbsp piripiri (Portuguese chili)

-In a big saucepan, heat the olive oil and add the garlic and the onions until golden.
+In a big saucepan, heat the olive oil and add the garlic and the onions.
+Cook them until golden.

 Pour the beer and simmer until the alcohol evaporates ( 5 minutes)

 Pour the beef broth, the port wine, the Piri Piri (chili) and the butter to give shine to the sauce.
 Add the cornstarch slowly avoiding lumps.
 Simmer for a couple of minutes until the sauce is thick like in the pictures.

 Preheat the oven to 180 C (350 F)